-Senior, Director of the Wiradjuri Language Reclamation Project and Wiradjuri Elder, is Teaching Language at the Centre. teaches art and some incidental language be teaching kinders and Year 1 Currently teaching counting, relationship terms and body parts as vocab and songs.
+se nior, Director of the Wiradjuri Language Reclamatior Project Project and Wiradju uri Elder, is Teaching Language at the Centre. teaches art and some incidental language teaching Kindergarten children and in 2012 will be teaching kinders and Year 1 Currently teaching counting, relationship terms and body parts as vocab and songs.
 The four Aboriginal AECG members from years 5 and 6 do a welcome to country at assembly.